Cat on a Hot Tin Roof

-Cat on a Hot Tin Roof is a three-act play written by Tennessee Williams.
+Cat on a Hot Tin Roof is a 1955 American three-act play by Tennessee Williams.
 The play, an adaptation of his 1952 short story "Three Players of a Summer Game", was written between 1953 and 1955.
-One of Williams's more famous works and his personal favorite, the play won the Pulitzer Prize for Drama in 1955.
-Set in the "plantation home in the Mississippi Delta" of Big Daddy Pollitt, a wealthy cotton tycoon, the play examines the relationships among members of Big Daddy's family, primarily between his son Brick and Maggie the "Cat", Brick's wife.
+One of Williams's more famous works and his personal favorite, it won the Pulitzer Prize for Drama in 1955.
+Set in the "plantation home in the Mississippi Delta" of Big Daddy Pollitt, a wealthy cotton tycoon, the play examines the relationships among members of Big Daddy's family, primarily between his son Brick and Maggie "the Cat", Brick's wife.

-Cat on a Hot Tin Roof features motifs such as social mores, greed, superficiality, mendacity, decay, sexual desire, repression and death.
-Dialogue throughout is often written using nonstandard spelling intended to represent accents of the Southern United States.
-The original production starred Barbara Bel Geddes, Burl Ives and Ben Gazzara.
-The play was adapted as a motion picture of the same name in 1958, starring Elizabeth Taylor and Paul Newman as Maggie and Brick, with Burl Ives and Madeleine Sherwood recreating their stage roles.
+Cat on a Hot Tin Roof features motifs such as social mores, greed, superficiality, mendacity, decay, sexual desire, repression, and death.
+The dialogue throughout is often written using nonstandard spelling intended to represent accents of the Southern United States.
+The original production starred Barbara Bel Geddes, Burl Ives, and Ben Gazzara.
+The play was adapted as a film of the same name in 1958, starring Elizabeth Taylor and Paul Newman as Maggie and Brick, with Ives and Madeleine Sherwood recreating their stage roles.
 Williams made substantial excisions and alterations to the play for a revival in 1974.
 This has been the version used for most subsequent revivals, which have been numerous.

 Plot

-A family in the American South is in crisis, especially the husband Brick and wife Margaret (usually called Maggie or "Maggie the Cat"), and their interaction with Brick's family over the course of one evening's gathering at the family estate in Mississippi.
+A family in the American South is in crisis, especially the husband and wife, Brick and Margaret (usually called Maggie or "Maggie the Cat"), and the crisis unspools with Brick's family over the course of one evening's gathering at the family plantation in Mississippi.
 The party celebrates the birthday of patriarch Big Daddy Pollitt, "the Delta's biggest cotton-planter", and his return from the Ochsner Clinic with what he has been told is a clean bill of health.
-All family members (except Big Daddy and his wife Big Mama) are aware of Big Daddy's true diagnosis: He is dying of cancer.
-His family has lied to Big Daddy and Big Mama to spare the aging couple from pain on the patriarch's birthday, but throughout the course of the play, it becomes clear that the Pollitt family has long constructed a web of deceit for itself.
+All family members (except Big Daddy and his wife, Big Mama) are aware of Big Daddy's true diagnosis: he is dying of cancer.
+His family has lied to Big Daddy and Big Mama to spare them pain on the patriarch's birthday, but throughout the course of the play, it becomes clear that the Pollitt family has long constructed a web of deceit for itself.

 Maggie, determined and beautiful, has escaped a childhood of poverty to marry into the wealthy Pollitts, but finds herself unfulfilled.
 The family is aware that Brick has not slept with Maggie for a long time, which has strained their marriage.
 Brick, an aging football hero, infuriates her by ignoring his brother Gooper's attempts to gain control of the family fortune.
-Brick's indifference and his drinking have escalated with the suicide of his friend Skipper.
-Maggie fears that Brick's malaise will ensure that Gooper and his wife Mae inherit Big Daddy's estate.
+Brick's indifference and his drinking have escalated with the suicide of his football buddy Skipper.
+Maggie fears that Brick's malaise will ensure that Gooper and his wife, Mae, inherit Big Daddy's estate.